 Within the context of Native American Church ceremonies practiced by tribes such as the Navajo, peyote is both eaten whole and drunk as tea.
-It is not common NAC practice to use it for a full blown psychedelic experience —rather, the dose is controlled to induce feelings of introspection and promote healing.
+It is not common NAC practice to use it for a full blown psychedelic experience — rather, the dose is controlled to induce feelings of introspection and promote healing.
 With many participants being led by a healer, it is a community effort and shared experience with the goal of healing a particular individual.

 Ayahuasca tea, Amazon Cultures and the UDV

-Ayahuasca tea ceremonies take many forms due to the prolific nature of the brew across many Central and South American cultures.
+Ayahuasca tea ceremonies take many forms due to the prolific nature of the brew across many South American cultures.
 Some elements of these ceremonies (mainly those involving diet and fasting) are more practical in nature —meant to protect participants both from accidental poisoning and some of the more volatile digestive effects.
 Others centre around creating a safe space and fertile ground for personal growth.

 Sprouting from traditional indigenous ceremonies is Unaio Do Vegetal, a religious group originating in Brazil, which integrates the use of ayahuasca for personal growth with contemplation on Christian scripture and principles.
 For practitioners of this faith, the tea is a form of communion with formal ceremonies lasting several hours.